-The principles of good teaching and skiing were further expanded with the PSIA Alpine Technical Manual (ATM) (2007, 2nd Edition) and Core Concepts for the Snowsports Instructor (2001).
-These principles of good instruction have been further nuanced and broken down into specific skiing models and teaching models.
-The senior specialist instructor shall be familiar and accountable to these core models as they are the foundation of all outcomes and methods utilized in the senior specialist program.
+The principles of effective teaching were further expanded with the Core Concepts Manual (2001).
+These principles of good instruction have been further nuanced and broken down into specific skiing and riding models and teaching models.
+The senior specialist instructor shall be familiar and accountable to these common models as they are the foundation of all outcomes and methods utilized in the senior specialist program.

 - 1. The Learning Partnership: student profiles and instructor behaviors. - 2.
 The Teaching Model: including the teaching cycle for successful lessons. - 3.
 CAP: Cognitive, Affective and Physical attributes of all learners. - 4.
-The Skiing Model: common efficient skills and movement patterns.
+Skiing and Riding: common efficient skills and movement patterns.

 The instructor's assessment and understanding of each client, i.e., the Student Profile (based on the senior CAP Model) and the instructor's subsequent development of their lesson plan, i.e. the teaching cycle (based on the senior Teaching Model) creates the Learning Partnership.

-The Learning Partnership
+The student profile and instructor behaviors will be further discussed in subsequent chapters.
+The Learning Partnership can only be developed with proper assessment and understanding of the student profile and a proper development of an instructor plan of action.